-Who owns your ' "intellectual property"? ----------------- --------------- ------------
+Who owns your "intellectual property"?
 For these situations, what kind of intellectual property is involved and who owns it?
 A professor gives an off-the-cuff lecture and you take notes.
 A professor reads a passage from his book and you copy it exactly.
 In the lecture you took notes on, he describes a recent patented invention of his.

-For the University Policy, see http://regents.umn.edu/sites/default/files/policies/Commercialization_IP.pdf
+http://regents.umn.edu/sites/default/files/policies/Commercialization\IP.pdf